constandinos/self-stabilizing-binary-consensus/README.md

 ```

 **Notes:**
-- For best experimental results please use `clustercg0` machine as localhost
+- For better experimental results please use `clustercg0` machine as localhost
 - You can find the output on `logs/out` and error on `logs/error`

 ## References